pyeve/eve/_sources/features.txt

     }

 However, in order to reduce the number of loopbacks, a client might also submit multiple documents with a single request.
-All if needs to do is enclose the documents in a JSON list:
+All it needs to do is enclose the documents in a JSON list:

 .. code-block:: console